SparkPost/FreeMarker-Converter-in-C-Sharp/README.md

   Logical and: &&
   Logical not: !

-There are FLAGS, INTERPOLATONS, and COMMENTS to account for.
+There are FLAGS, INTERPOLATIONS, and COMMENTS to account for.
   FLAGS = <#action ... >
   COMMENTS=  <#-- comment -->
   INTERPOLATION = ${variable}